220705-UTA-NET/CampbellK/project_1/agenda.md

         ++ For a Review all option. will receive the same list as ledger, just handle it differently

+    -- Move each case into its own function

 4. Update API